 The Mad Queen

 It’s well known that Jaime Lannister served the Mad King.
 Could he now be serving the Mad Queen?
-Cercei is dangerous, but deranged.
+Cersei is dangerous, but deranged.
 Believing that Tyrion is responsible for Joffrey’s death is such a leap – even for a bitter, wine-sodden, narcissist.
 She is right that now he is their sworn enemy, serving the Mother of Dragons as her hand.
-But Tyrion would always be the problem/enemy/irritant in any Cercei narrative.
+But Tyrion would always be the problem/enemy/irritant in any Cersei narrative.

 Her reaction when Jaime brought up Tommen’s suicide was disturbing – no grief for the sweet boy she so fiercely protected dismissing him with a terse, “he betrayed us.”

-Jaime and Cercei find themselves without allies or heirs in what’s left of King’s Landing.
+Jaime and Cersei find themselves without allies or heirs in what’s left of King’s Landing.
 Her best political alliance prospect is Euron Greyjoy with his thousand ships and “two good hands.”
 He has no problem tossing shade at Jaime.
-He does, however, pledge to bring Cercei a gift so wonderful it will immediately dispose her towards marriage – an offer which has “Tyrion Lannister” written all over it.
+He does, however, pledge to bring Cersei a gift so wonderful it will immediately dispose her towards marriage – an offer which has “Tyrion Lannister” written all over it.

 Game of Thrones Dragonstone Recap Season 7 Episode 1 Sigil Notes